ajeetraina/docker-guides-template/README.md

 ## 🎯 A Template for Sample Docker Guides

-This page outlines the requirements for Docker User Guides.
+This page outlines the requirements for writing Docker User Guides.
 This repository is meant to support Docker guides only.
 If you have any questions, please contact `#docs` on the [Docker Community Slack](https://communityinviter.com/apps/dockercommunity/docker-community)

 >  [!TIP]